nim-lang/atlas/doc/atlas.md

 ### pin [atlas.lock]

-`atlas pin` can be run either in the workspace or in a specific project.
+`atlas pin` can be run either in the project or in a specific project.
 It "pins" the used repositories to their current commit hashes.
-If run in the workspace the entire workspace is "pinned" in the `atlas.lock` file.
+If run in the project the entire project is "pinned" in the `atlas.lock` file.
 If run in a project the project's dependencies but not the project itself is "pinned" in the lock file.